RinChanNOWWW/RinChanNOWWW/README.md

 -->

 - I’m studying for a master degree at [SICRC, BUPT](http://sicrc.cn/)(2021.9 ~ 2024.6).
-- I'm now using Rust to build a cloud data warehouse at @datafuselabs.
+- I used to use Rust to build a cloud data warehouse at @datafuselabs.
 - I used to write Golang at Bytedance and Tencent.
 - I mainly write Rust, C++ and Python codes.
 - I write codes in VSCode.